Who is this information for?

 Eat a healthy balanced diet

-Ensure your body has all the nutrients it needs by eating a healthy balanced diet.
-A healthy diet is a high fibre diet (fruit, vegetables, wholegrain bread and cereal) with up to 2 litres a day of fluid intake, mainly water.
+Ensure that your body has all the nutrients it needs by eating a healthy balanced diet.
+A healthy diet is a high-fibre diet (fruit, vegetables, wholegrain bread and cereal) with up to 2 litres a day of fluid intake, mainly water.
 Remember to eat at least five portions of fruit and vegetables each day.
 You will gain weight only if you eat more than you need to and you are not exercising enough.

-Stopping smoking will benefit your health in all sorts of ways such as lessening the risk of a wound infection or chest problems after your anaesthetic.
-By not smoking, even if it is just while you are recovering, you will bring immediate benefits to your health.
+Stopping smoking will benefit your health in all sorts of ways such as reducing the risk of a wound infection or chest problems after your anaesthetic.
+By not smoking – even if it is just while you are recovering – you will bring immediate benefits to your health.
 If you are unable to stop smoking before your operation, you may need to bring nicotine replacements for use during your hospital stay.
 You will not be able to smoke in hospital.
 If you would like information about a smoking cessation clinic in your area speak with the nurse in your GP surgery.

 A positive outlook